llvm/clangd-www/llvm-remote-index.md

 [`Index.proto`](https://github.com/llvm/llvm-project/blob/master/clang-tools-extra/clangd/index/remote/Index.proto)
 and
 [`Service.proto`](https://github.com/llvm/llvm-project/blob/master/clang-tools-extra/clangd/index/remote/Service.proto)
 files.
-We do not store any of this data and we do not store any data about specific users: as soon as the request is complete we throw away the data keeping only the aggregate statistics (request latencies, number of requests, etc) and logs without any personal data to ensure service stability and diagnose issues.
+No data is stored longer than needed and no user-specific data is stored at all: as soon as the request is complete we throw away the data keeping only the aggregate statistics (request latencies, number of requests, etc) and logs without any personal data to ensure service stability and diagnose issues.
 As the result, personal data is not stored anywhere.